 |

-A composite "French" stone at the Brindley Mill, Leek.
+A composite "French" stone outside the Brindley Mill, Leek.
 Chert stones could be used to break open wheat grains more cleanly than millstone grit stones.
-This allowed the bran - the outer shell of the wheat grain - to be separated more easily and produce white flour, which was seen prior to the 20th century as less likely to be adulterated and therefore healthier.
+This allowed the bran - the outer shell of the wheat grain - to be separated more easily and produce white flour, which was seen, prior to the 20th century, as less likely to be adulterated and therefore healthier.

 |